Theoretical properties of optimizers on a toy problem, and some intuition

 Analysis of Rate Variation

-In this case, the rate variation depends on the conditioning of \(A\) and a dimensional factor related to the loss geometry.
+In this case, the rate variation depends on the conditioning of AA and a dimensional factor related to the loss geometry.
 For the more complex bridged analyses, the ratio will also include factors from the norm equivalences used.
-The general structure holds: rate variation is a product of contributions from the problem’s conditioning (\(\kappa(A)\)), the optimizer’s geometry, and the loss function’s geometry.
-In general, the closer the problem geometry is to the optimizer, the better the convergence guarantees there will be — after all, we are doing some kind of steepest descent under some matrix norm.
+The general structure holds: rate variation is a product of contributions from the problem's conditioning (κ(A)\kappa(A)), the optimizer's geometry, and the loss function's geometry.
+In general, the closer the problem geometry is to the optimizer, the better the convergence guarantees there will be --- after all, we are doing some kind of steepest descent under some matrix norm.

 Let's compare this to the corresponding bound for the Adam case: